Website Manager

 Q: How do I get involved with TWLL?

-A: TWLL families are required to earn 4 volunteer points per player participating in the league (maximum 8 points required per family).
+A: TWLL families are required to earn volunteer points for each player participating in the league.
 These points can be earned by volunteering as a coach, on the Board, in the snack bar, as an umpire, scorekeeper, team parent, at field days, etc. We strive to offer a variety of volunteer opportunities to our families.
 TWLL is a non-profit, volunteer run organization and we rely on volunteers to make the TWLL experience great each season.
 There are penalties for failing to meet your volunteer requirements.
 If volunteering is not for you, there are buyout options available.
-Reach out to our Volunteer Coordinator with any questions (David Kelly - [email protected])
+Reach out to our Volunteer Coordinator with any questions.

 Q: I have more questions, how can I get them answered?